Travel Advice and Advisories - FAQ

 What are Travel Advice and Advisories?

-Travel Advice and Advisories provide Canadians with official information and advice from the Government of Canada on situations that may affect their safety and well-being abroad.
-They may include an advisory for a country or region where security conditions put Canadians at heightened risk.
+Travel Advice and Advisories give you official Government of Canada information and advice on situations that may affect your safety and well-being when you are travelling or living outside Canada.
+They may include an advisory for a country or region where security or health conditions have changed.

 Who should read Travel Advice and Advisories?